 Maria Banerjee, Anna Botta, Margaret Bruzelius, Justin Cammy, Craig Davis, Dawn Fulton, Sabina Knight, Reyes Lazaro, Malcolm McNee, Katwiwa Mule, Thalia Pandiri, Janie Vanpée, Joel Westerdale

-- Basis: TWO courses chosen from among the following four:
+- Basis: ONE course chosen from among the following four:

 - FYS (with a comparative literature focus)